WEC-Sim/WEC-Sim/source/examples.rst

 Step 3: Write WEC-Sim input file
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 The WEC-Sim input file defines simulation parameters, body properties, joints, and mooring for the OSWEC model.
-The ``wecSimInputFile.m`` for the OSWEC is provided in the RM3 case directory, and shown below.
+The ``wecSimInputFile.m`` for the OSWEC is provided in the OSWEC case directory, and shown below.

-*OSWEC wecSimInputFile*
+*wecSimInputFile.m for OSWEC*

 .. literalinclude:: OSWECwecSimInputFile.m
    :language: matlab